All about studying

 The Studentenwerke (student unions) support you with their services.
 They offer varied meals in the canteens and cafeterias, affordable shared or individual apartments in the halls of residence, and support with student financing, as well as with social, psychosocial and legal issues.
 In addition, the Studentenwerke promote the coexistence of German and foreign students, and the children of students are lovingly cared for in the children's facilities.

 Great cultural treats & exemplary student scene: there's no Saxony without art and culture; they have always shaped the state’s history.
 More than 400 museums throughout the Free State, including the legendary Staatliche Kunstsammlungen Dresden with the Green Vault, are testimony to this.
 Theatres and opera houses such as the Semperoper Dresden or the Leipzig Gewandhaus render Saxony’s cultural landscape unique.
 The site of the Leipzig Cotton Mill ("Baumwollspinnerei"), on the other hand, is a space for contemporary art.
 And the reputation of its legendary subculture runs way ahead of the Saxon student cities.
 Be it the Moritzbastei in Leipzig, the Bärenzwinger in Dresden or the Erdalchimistenclub in Freiberg - generations of students have celebrated their academic successes with a drink in these places.
+Also visit the cultural capital Chemnitz!

 Perfect location: located in the extreme east of Germany, the Free State enjoys the advantage of having two neighbouring European countries, Poland and the Czech Republic.
 A weekend of dancing in the capital, going for a stroll in Prague or an art visit to Wroclaw?
 Going on a trip to the big cities is no big deal for students in Saxony.